sigsum/sigsum/proposals/2026-01-22-tags-releases-non-releases.md

 * From now on, use tags of the format vX.Y.Z (e.g., v0.14.1)
   exclusively for releases.

-* For non-releases, if the latest releast is vX.Y.Z, use tags of the form vX.Y.(Z+1)-dev.W, with increasing W. Then semantic versioning and the go tools order this version between vX.Y.X and vX.Y.(Z+1).
+* For non-releases, if the latest release is vX.Y.Z, use tags of the form vX.(Y+1).0-dev.W, with increasing W starting from W=1.
+Then semantic versioning and the go tools orders this tag between vX.Y.Z and vX.(Y+1).0.
 The dot before W ensures that the W field is compared numerically rather than lexicographically.
+The middle number is bumped, in order to reserve vX.Y.(Z+1) etc for any future bug-fix releases.

 # On using raw commit hashes